krystianbajno/credsdefault-search/README.md

 ## Features
 - Search bar that filters results based on your query in real-time.
 - Can export filtered results to .csv report.
+- After loading the full dataset from datasource, CREDSDEFAULT works locally in your browser.
+No usage data is collected.
 - Infinite scroll

 ## Installation